 The findings of the risk assessment must be recorded using the Trust's online integrated risk management system (http://dbhdatixweb/datix/live/index.php).
 All staff who document risks using this system should receive appropriate training.
-All fields must be completed where appropriate and additional document to support mitigation of the risk attached within the system.
+All fields must be completed where appropriate by following instructions in Datix fields and/or using standalone step by step guidance given at training.
+Additional document to support mitigation of the risk should be attached within the system.